On the section conjecture over fields of finite type: Introduction

 \subsection{Conventions}

 We work over a base field $k$ of characteristic $0$.
-Curves are assumed to be smooth and geometrically connected.
-A finite stack (or gerbe) is a stack with a finite groupoid presentation.
+Curves are assumed to be smooth and geometrically connected over $k$.
+A gerbe over $k$ is finite if it has a finite groupoid presentation, or equivalently if its automorphism groups are finite.

+We frequently use without mention the Mordell-Weil theorem about the rational points of abelian varieties and Faltings' theorem about the rational points of curves of genus $\ge 2$.
+These were originally proved for number fields, but they generalize to finitely generated extensions of $\Q$ \cite[Theorem 2.1]{con06} \cite[Theorem 5.1]{fal94}.